DEFRA/ffc-pay-core/resources/testing/README.md

 3. ./documents/SFI23
 4. ./documents/test-cases
 5. ./documents/test-cases/file-validation
-Enter the number of the subdirectory you want to use (or 'b' to go back, or 'q' to quit): q
+Enter the number of the subdirectory you want to use (or 'b' to go back, or 'q' to quit):

 To run the automation, select the required scheme or test case, if you have gone into a directory and need to go back up a level you may select b to go back, or quit the tool by pressing q